-Advise patients of the possibility of bronchopulmonary dysplasia with pulmonary fibrosis with chronic busulfan injection therapy.
+Advise patients of the possibility of bronchopulmonary dysplasia with pulmonary fibrosis with chronic busilfan injection therapy.
+Instruct patients to report symptoms of shortness of breath and cough to busilfan injection therapy.
 Instruct patients to report symptoms of shortness of breath and cough to their healthcare provider.
-These symptoms could occur several months or years after therapy with busulfan injection Isee Warnings and Precautions (5.6)
+These symptoms could occur several months or years after therapy with busulfan injection [see Warnings and Precautions (5.6)].